1. Do not move your vehicle. It is very important that your vehicle stays in its original location for insurance purposes.

 - Cost for Physical Therapy

 - Wages and Income Lost

-Economic losses are the part of an accident claim where it can get a little complicated.
+Economic losses are part of an accident claim and it can get a little complicated.
 You need to assemble all the documentation for the costs and losses you have incurred from your injuries.
 You also need to come up with estimates for any future costs and losses.
-Depending on what type of injuries you have, these future estimates can add up to be a very large number.
+Depending on what type of injuries you have, these future estimates can add up to a very large number.

 Part 3 Non-Economic Losses

-Unlike economic losses, non-economic losses are not calculated based your billing statements from a hospital.
+Unlike economic losses, non-economic losses are not calculated based on your billing statements from a hospital.
 Non-economic losses involve your emotional trauma and alterations to your lifestyle as a result of your car accident.
-Non-economic losses are complex and proving these types of losses can be complicated.
+Non-economic losses are complex, and proving these types of losses can be complicated.
 This is the part of an accident claim where we are most effective for our clients because of our experience and resources.

-When Should You the Injured Person Contact a Lawyer
+When Should You, the Injured Person, Contact a Lawyer

 Where can I find Slater & Zurz LLP?

 Slater & Zurz LLP has conveniently located offices in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo, Ohio.
 If that is more accommodating, arrangements can be made to meet with a Slater & Zurz personal injury attorney in other locations throughout Ohio.
 You can set up a meeting with an attorney by calling the law firm at 1-888-534-4850, or you can go to their website at slaterzurz.com and “chat” with a legal representative.
 You can also contact the firm by filling out a short form on the website that you can electronically send to the law firm.
 Slater & Zurz offers a 24/7/365 response to your contact.